sd19spring/FlagQuest/README.md

 * World_View
 * World_State --> this has been changed to Model
 * Modify model/world state to place objects on a grid
+* Code formatting - Integrate actors together?
+Take inputs all in play game?
+Game should call all others?

 ## Bugs